microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/identityproviderbase-get.md

 If successful, this method returns a `200 OK` response code and a JSON representation of a [socialIdentityProvider](../resources/socialidentityprovider.md) or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) in the response body for an Azure AD tenant.

-For an Azure AD B2C tenant, this method returns a `200 OK` response code and a JSON representation of a [socialIdentityProvider](../resources/socialidentityprovider.md) or an [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md) object in the response body.
+For an Azure AD B2C tenant, this method returns a `200 OK` response code and a JSON representation of a [socialIdentityProvider](../resources/socialidentityprovider.md) object in the response body.

 ## Examples